filiparag/dotfiles/README.md

 Startup applications are listed in `APPS` variable in [`~/.config/wmrc/modules/services/apps`](./home/filiparag/.config/wmrc/modules/services/apps)

-Wallpaper and lockscreen are located in `~/Pictures` directory
+Wallpaper and lockscreen images are located in `~/Pictures` directory

 To enable VNC server, run: